Runner with Gluteal Tendon Pain

 What is a Tendinopathy?

 Put simply, it is an Injury to the tendon.
 If the tendon is overloaded and continues to be overloaded it will not have the appropriate rest period to heal.
-This can lead to a Tendinopathy.
+This can lead to Tendinopathy.
 There are changes within the structure of the tendon and these can often be irreversible.
 Tendinopathies can occur where the tendon has become overloaded or in fact unloaded (stress-shielded) and where a direct blow is involved.
-Continue reading